danilovbarbosa/sg-gameevents/README.md

-# sg-assess-adapt
+# sg-gameevents
-An assessment and adaptation module for service-based serious games
+A module for service-based serious games that listen for game events coming from games.

 ## Requires